Johniereed/DataCamp-coupon-codes-and-discount-offers/README.md

 ### What is the coupon code for 50% off on Datacamp?

-Use the exclusive code MAY24-TIER1 to get a 50% discount on the Datacamp Premium and Teams plan in May 2024.
+Use the exclusive code MA24-TIER1 to get a 50% discount on the Datacamp Premium and Teams plan in February 2025.
 The offer is valid for a limited time only; hurry!